who we serve

 Today, the neighborhood faces challenges resulting from a combination of urban renewal mistakes, environmental justice violations, and adverse public policy.
 A significant portion of the 15th Ward’s housing stock is public housing — some of the oldest in the country —

-where most of the neighborhood’s approximately 3,000 residents live in poverty.
+where most of the neighborhood’s approximately 3,000 residents live below the poverty line.

 How Blueprint 15 began

 In 2018, City of Syracuse leaders focused on economic and community development were in search of strategies to accelerate progress.
 They wanted to systematically replicate smaller, promising efforts and, ultimately, to disrupt poverty at scale.

 After learning about the Purpose Built model, community leaders invited Purpose Built leadership to visit and assess several Syracuse neighborhoods.
 The following year,